ibm-cloud-docs/security-compliance/known-issues.md

 # Known issues
 {: #known-issues}

-Review the following known issues that you might encounter while you work with {{site.data.keyword.compliance_full}}.
+When you work with {{site.data.keyword.compliance_full}}, you might encounter the following issues that have already been identified.
+Be sure to review the work around.
 {: shortdesc}

 | Issue  | Workaround |